-One of "5 more over 50" Writers to Watch, Poets & Writers, Nov/Dec 2017
+One of "5 More Writers over 50" to Watch, Poets & Writers, Nov/Dec 2017

 In 2009, eighty-five-year-old art professor Ludka Zeilonka gets drawn into a political firestorm when her grandson, Tommy, is among a group of gay Massachusetts teachers fired for allegedly discriminating against Christian kids in high school classrooms.
 The ensuing battle to reinstate the teachers raises the specter of Ludka's World War II past―a past she's spent a lifetime trying to forget.